 - Swollen joints

-- Discharge from the eyes, nose or mouth
+- Abnormalities with the eyes, nose or mouth

 - Discolored skin and noticeable shedding problems

-- Droppings that are runny for more than two days
+- Runny or abnormal droppings for more than two days

-If you have questions about the health of your reptile, talk to a PetSmart store associate, or a veterinarian familiar with reptiles.
+If you have questions about the health of your reptile, talk to a veterinarian familiar with reptiles.

 PET SAFETY TIPS

 - ALL ANIMALS can potentially carry viral, bacterial, fungal, and parasitic diseases contagious to humans.

 - Thoroughly wash your hands with warm, soapy water before and after contact with any pet or its habitat.